iqiancheng/shadowsocks-awesome/README.md

-# shadowsocks-pac
+# client for shadowsocks
-A customized pac for shadowsocks.
+laest version client for shadowsocks.

-# usage
+- shadowsocks for Windows
-把pac.txt放在shadowsocks 根目录
+- shadowsocks for Mac